List of BanG Dream! characters: Uika Misumi

 Uika Misumi (三角 初華, Misumi Uika), also known as Doloris (ドロリス, Dororisu) after the lunar mare Lacus Doloris, is the lead vocalist and lead guitarist of the band as well as one of the members of pop duo sumimi, the other being Mana Sumita.
 She is a first-year student at Hanasakigawa Girls' High School, a classmate of Taki and Umiri, who has a bright personality and loves stargazing.
 She is also Sakiko's childhood friend, whom she met at the Togawa family's countryside estate.
 She plays a Schecter seven-string guitar.

-She gained popularity as a member of sumimi before the start of the series.
-She is the first member to join Ave Mujica after being invited by Sakiko.
-She also met Tomori in coincidental circumstances (despite Tomori not recognizing her until later), recognizing her from Sakiko's photo of Crychic, and urged her to be true to her feelings, which contributes to the eventual reformation of MyGO!!!!!.
-Later on, however, it is revealed that her real name is Hatsune Misumi (三角 初音, Misumi Hatsune), and that she is the illegitimate daughter of Sadaharu Togawa, Sakiko's grandfather, making Sakiko her niece.
-She has used the name of her younger half-sister, Uika, in an attempt to get closer to Sakiko.

 She is voiced by Rico Sasaki.

 Mutsumi Wakaba

 Mutsumi Wakaba (若葉 睦, Wakaba Mutsumi), also known as Mortis (モーティス, Mōtisu) after the lunar mare Lacus Mortis, is the rhythm guitarist of the band.
 She is a first-year student in Tsukinomori Girls' Academy and another childhood friend of Sakiko, with a quiet, stoic personality.
 Her father is a famous comedian called Wakaba, and her mother is Mori Minami, an actress.
 Because of her famous parents, Mutsumi developed an inferiority complex and started playing the guitar to find something that she alone was good at.
 Like Uika, Mutsumi also plays a Schecter seven-string guitar.

-She was the final member of the original Crychic, but she did not find any happiness while playing for the band.
-Despite her quiet nature, she is the only one who understands the situations of Soyo, especially Soyo's obsession with the revival of Crychic, and Sakiko, having been her confidant since her mother's death.
-She agrees to join Ave Mujica after being convinced by Sakiko, seeing it as the only thing keeping her childhood friend motivated, and is responsible for bringing Umiri Yahata to the band.

-It is later revealed that Mutsumi has had dissociative identity disorder since her youth, and that "Mortis" is a completely different personality opposite of "Mutsumi"'s, styling itself as her protector.
-Her multiple personalities make her a very convincing actress, able to mimic many mannerisms after observation.

 She is voiced by Yuzuki Watase.